Huzefa-Kagalwala/ECE6310-Introduction-to-Computer-Vision/4-Interactive Region Growing/README.md

 ## Submitted by: Huzefa Shabbir Hussain Kagalwala

 ### Problem Statement:
-In this project I implemented interactive region growing by developing a Windows program written using the Win32 library.
+In this project I implemented interactive region growing by developing a Windows program using the Win32 library.
 The program allows the user to load and display an image, and demonstrates several GUI and event handling techniques.
-The plus program was written using Microsoft Visual Studio 2019
+The program was written using Microsoft Visual Studio 2019

 Please read `lab4.pdf` for more details.